luquelab/Athena/docs/courses/capsid_workshop_fall_2021/capsid_anatomy_session_2021-10-27.md

     + ![5uu5 trihex-dual](/images/2021-10-27/pdb_5uu5_trihex-dual_lattice.png)
     + Observation: HK97-fold sliding mechanism: <https://luquelab.github.io/auto-lattice/output/>

-+ Mechanical approach: Correspondence between geometric tiles and quasi-rigid protein domains.
++ Mechanical approach: Correspondence quasi-rigid protein domains and geometrical tiles.
 + The auto-lattice protocol aims to offer an automatic strategy with human validation.
 + Show example (5uu5) and current outputs.
 + Give insight so far: what looks like a trihex on the surface is a solid hex interiorly: The fish scale mechanism of HK97-fold proteins.